DETAILED ACTION

 The claims recite the following limitations that are directed to abstract ideas, which can be summarized as being directed to a method, the abstract idea, of determining a website visitor’s demographic and presenting targeted information in the form of advertisements to those web browsers.

-Claim 1 discloses a method of determining a profile of a user comprising:
+Claim 1 discloses a method, comprising: Claim 1 discloses a method of determining a profile of a user comprising:

-determining a website profile of a website, wherein the website profile comprises a plurality of probabilities that a random user visiting the website is a member of one or more demographic subgroups; (advertising, marketing or sales activities, social activities, following rules or instructions, observation, evaluation, judgement, opinion),
+determining a website profile of a website, wherein the website profile comprises a plurality of probabilities that a random user visiting the website is a member of one or more demographic subgroups; (advertising, marketing or sales activities, social activities, following rules or instructions, observation, evaluation, judgment, opinion),

 Claims 10-14, 16-18 recite similar abstract ideas as those identified with respect to claims 1-5, 7-9.